Track Privilege Escalation in MS Teams and SharePoint Online

 Privilege Escalation Auditing Using the Lepide Auditor

-This native way to audit Privilege Escalation in MS Teams and SharePoint Online is both time-consuming and complex.
+Although the native auditing capabilities provide the necessary audit events, investigating privilege escalation in Microsoft Teams and SharePoint Online can be time-consuming because it often requires manually reviewing and correlating multiple audit records.
 A more straightforward solution to this is to use the All Modifications in SharePoint Online Report from the Office 365 Auditing component of Lepide Auditor:

 Privilege Escalation Report Lepide Auditor